feuer95/Web_page_3/wp-content/themes/exs/readme.txt

 == Changelog ==

+= 0.7.5, November 6, 2020 =
+* Fix searchform.php for using with the Elementor page builder

+= 0.7.4, November 3, 2020 =
++ Search results display options in the Customizer

 = 0.7.3, October 29, 2020 =
 + Ajax contact form block patterns added
 * Minor CSS fixes for BuddyPress plugin